 Horses need a regular veterinary care, which includes vaccination, parasite management, deworming and dental care.
 Vaccinations are given to protect horses against a number of sicknesses.
 Parasite management, which includes deworming, is done to get rid of the parasites and reduce parasite infection.
 Horses teeth also need to be checked as uneven teeth and sharp edges may cause problems to horses when eating or it is being ridden.

-Thanks to this amazing Foundation Leveling company for sponsoring this post!
+Thanks to this amazing Drain Cleaning company for sponsoring this post!